armytag/langs/cauldron/language1.md

 - Consonant count: moderately large (26-33)
 - Voicing in plosives
-- Missing some of /p t k b d g/, but exactly /p/, /g/, or both
+- Missing some of /p t k b d g/, but not exactly /p/, /g/, or both
 - Has bilabials, fricatives, and nasals
 - No clicks, labial-velars, pharyngeals, or 'th' sounds
 - No uvulars